tslmy/md.js/README.md

 A rendering module is located at `src/visual/`:

 * `coloringAndDataSheet.ts` - Seeds colors for particles and adds rows to the HUD/Data Sheet.
+You can toggle on/off the HUD by pressing the `tab` key.
 * Several visual-aid features are available:
   * `wrapMarkers.ts` - When PBC is applied, the simulation is bound by a box.
 Any particle attempting to cross this box will be wrapped ("teleported") to the opposite face.
 To facilitate visual intuition, a transient ring marker will be drawn on the exit point and another on the entry point.
 The visual style is inspired by [the video game series, _Portal_](https://en.wikipedia.org/wiki/Portal_(series)).
   * `trajectory.ts` - As particle moves in space, a trajectory traces its path.
 This file manages that.